Approach

 When Big 4 Is Still the Right Call

-I am not arguing that Big 4 firms are bad at AI advisory.
-They are not.
+Big 4 firms are not bad at AI advisory.
 For the right client, they are exactly what you need.

-If you are a $5B+ fund deploying AI across 40 portfolio companies, you need the scale that only a large consulting firm can provide.
-If your LPs require Big 4 validation of your AI governance practices, that brand name has real value.
-If you are doing a platform-wide ERP integration with AI components, the project management muscle of a Deloitte or PwC matters.
+If you are a $5B+ fund deploying AI across 40 portfolio companies, you need scale only a large firm can provide.
+If your LPs require Big 4 validation of your AI governance, that brand name has real value.
+If you are doing a platform-wide ERP integration with AI, the project management muscle of a Deloitte or PwC matters.

 But if you are a $400M fund and you need your deal screening process automated by next quarter, you are paying for capabilities you do not need and waiting longer than you should.